centiservice/mats3/README.md

 Solutions like Kafka might be what you want if you need to receive tens-of-thousands of events per second from your massive fleet of IoT devices.
-Use Mats for the subsequent, more coarse-grained handling of the results of such ingestion. _(That said, the throughput of a large Mats fabric with lots of Endpoints scales very well, and is only limited by the throughput of your message broker setup as well as external resources as your services' databases)_
+Use Mats for the subsequent, more coarse-grained handling of the results of such ingestion. _(That said, the throughput of a large Mats fabric with lots of Endpoints scales very well, and is only limited by the throughput of your message broker setup, which scales pretty far.
+You can even use multiple MQs if need be.
+Small "GET-style" request-replies to a single stage fetching some information for e.g. a frontend is typically faster than over HTTP due to smaller header overhead, using non-persistent messaging over persistent TCP connections.
+It will be your services' own databases and queries that limits the system you build._)

 Also, Mats is not meant for events which require handling in a specific order, e.g. arrival order.
 The intention with Mats is that you run multiple instances/replicas of each service.
 And on each instance, there are multiple